Does Body Weight Make a Difference in Go Karting Lap Times?

 With vest on, I stepped back into the same kart we’d been sharing, and off I went.
 I set a fastest lap time of 19.957 and averaged 20.155, beating Tyler’s 180-pound fastest lap.
 Nearly 100 pounds heavier and I still could beat him.
 Take that, Tyler.

 “But, Ryan!
 You were slower than your usual weight time!” – I hear you.
 And you’re right.
 But it took a bit of adjusting to the difference of kart handling.
 As a result, I just didn’t hook together a decent lap like I was able to from muscle memory at my regular weight.
 It was a little clumsier – more barrier taps, slight overdriving – the usual.
 It was unquestionably do-able, however.
 At the end, I was really only about a tenth off in average time.
 With that much of a weight difference, it’s nothing.

 What was most surprising is that I was still only a second off the track record, despite being only 25 pounds away from the maximum weight the kart can support.
-Being heavier does not make you slower at karting.
+Having a heavier body weight does not make you slower at karting.

 Read More: Can You Lose Weight By Racing Go Karts? >>

 UPDATE: Are You Faster When You Lose Weight?

 Since we first published this blog, I (Ryan) have gone on to lose a little over 50 pounds through diet and exercise.
 In fact, now I’m even lighter than Tyler was!
 So since I’ve lost weight, am I faster than my old self?
 In other words, is 177-lb Ryan faster than the 230-lb Ryan from our first video?
 Watch the video below!